The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 Similarly, when an animal is found dead under suspicious circumstances, it should not be moved, skinned, or in any way cut or opened.
 Other animals, vermin and poultry must be kept away from it and the authorities informed.

-Anthrax is notifiable, if you suspect anthrax you must by law immediately notify the Animal and Plant Health Agency (APHA - 03000 200 301).
+Anthrax is notifiable.
+If you suspect anthrax you must by law immediately notify the Animal and Plant Health Agency (APHA - 03000 200301).
+Failure to do so is an offence.

 In pigs and horses the disease is almost always fatal, although with a slower onset than in cattle and sheep.